-Mean pixel values and their standard deviation are measured in a standard region of interest (ROI), which has an area of 4 cm^2 and is positioned 60 mm from the chest wall side and laterally centred.
+Mean pixel values and their standard deviation are measured in a standard region of interest (ROI), which has an area of 4 cm and is positioned 60 mm from the chest wall side and laterally centred.

 Limits of acceptable performance for image quality and dose are based on the limits of acceptable performance of screen-film mammography systems.
 The relation between dose and limits of visibility of details for a certain contrast are based on the performance of a large number of screen-film systems in the UK, the Netherlands, Germany, Belgium and France.
 These acceptable limits are given, but often a better result is achievable.
 When applicable the achievable values are also given.
 Both the acceptable and achievable values are summarised in Appendix 7.
 Occasionally no limiting value is given, but only a typical value as an indication of what may normally be expected.
 The measurement frequencies indicated in the protocol (appendix 6) are the minimum required.
 When the acceptable limiting value is exceeded the measurement should be repeated.
-If necessary, additional measurements should be taken to solve the problem.
+If necessary, additional measurements should be performed to determine the origin of the observed problem and appropriate actions that should be taken to solve the problem.